ConPaaS-team/conpaas/docs/installation.rst

    to a standard VM one, but it does not contain a kernel installation.

 #. nutshell = true, container = false.
 In this case a Nutshell image is generated
    and a standard ConPaaS VM image will be embedded in it.
-This configuraiton should be used for deploying ConPaaS in nested standard VMs within a single VM.
+This configuration should be used for deploying ConPaaS in nested standard VMs within a single VM.

 #. nutshell = true, container = true.
 Similar to the previous case, a Nutshell image
    is generated but this time a container image is embedded in it instead of a VM one.
-   Therefore, in order to generate a Nutshell based on contaners make sure to set these flags to this configuration.
-This is the default configuraiton for our distribution of nutshell.
+   Therefore, in order to generate a Nutshell based on containers, make sure to set these flags to this configuration.
+This is the default configuration for our distribution of the Nutshell.

-Another important setting for generating the Nutshell image is also the path to a direcotry containing the ConPaaS tarballs (cps*.tar.gz files).
+Another important setting for generating the Nutshell image is also the path to a directory containing the ConPaaS tarballs (cps*.tar.gz files).
 The rest of the settings specify the distro and kernel versions that the Nutshell VM would have.
 For the moment we have tested it only for Ubuntu 12.04 with kernel 3.5.0.